 Even the rolling, open hillside of Powys can be claustrophobic after a while.

 That's how Rachel Atherton feels.
 The 27-year-old is starting to outgrow the beautiful, stone farmhouse complex she and her two brothers call home.
 She has all but outgrown her sport.

-For the second time in her downhill mountain biking career, Atherton has finished the year as both the world champion and World Cup series winner.
+For the second time in her downhill mountain biking career, Atherton has finished the year as both and World Cup series winner.

 When BBC Sport's cameras arrive, less than two days have passed since she wrapped up the latter title in Austria.
 Also here is 28-year-old brother Gee, who finished the men's World Cup season in an agonising second place, having led until the final race.

 The two of them and older brother Dan, 33, form Atherton Racing, a leading professional mountain biking team.
 They live, work, and travel the world together.

 At the end of a long season in one of the world's more dangerous sports, maybe it's a bit too much.

 "It does get pretty intense," admits Rachel, standing in the courtyard outside the house she and Gee share, looking across to the cottage Dan inhabits.

 "There are a lot of arguments between Gee and I, and Dan and Gee.
 But you've got to sacrifice something to have this life - and living with your brothers is a sacrifice."